fgpv-vpgf/fgpv-vpgf/docs/developer/intro.md

 The legacy API is now included via a js file, `legacy-api.js` included in new RAMP builds.
 The API is still accessible through `window.RV`.

-Plugins can use the legacy API through the reference `this._RZ`.
+Plugins can use the legacy API through the reference `this._RV`.
 This is available on the plugin instance after `init` is called.

 To see what is available for use and what has alternatives on the new API please see the [legacy API documentation](/developer/legacy_api)